raffaelespazzoli/backstage-demo/README.md

 3. create an Oauth app in this organization for Code Ready Workspaces / Eclipse Che.
 The call back url should be `https://eclipse-che.apps.${based_domain}/api/oauth/callback`
 4. create an Oauth app in this organization for OpenShift.
 The call back url should be `https://oauth-openshift.apps.${based_domain}/oauth2callback/backstage-demo-github/`
 5. create a Personal Access Token (PAT) with an account that is administrator to the chosen organization.
 6. create a GitHub application in this organization for the github action runner controller following the instructions [here](https://github.com/actions-runner-controller/actions-runner-controller#deploying-using-github-app-authentication).
 Store the ssh key pem in a file called `github_action_runner_app.pem`, it will be ignored by git.
 The callback url should be `https://ghr.apps.${based_domain}`.
-The webhook secret is hardcoded to `ciao`.

 ![Action Runner App permissions](./media/github-action-runner-permissions.png "Action Runner App permissions")